jlipps/runsauce/README.md

 runsauce --tests
 runsauce --shortcuts

+# run a test with some custom options, like a guinea pig page test on chrome on
+# linux
+runsauce -t web_guinea -b c -p l

 # do something craaazy, like run a test against a self-signed https cert
-# on a dev server in Mac OS X 10.9 with Safari 7, doing this 10 times with
+# on a custom dev server (assuming you have the config set) in Mac OS X 10.9
-# 5 parallel tasks
+# with Safari 7, doing this 10 times with a concurrency of 5 tests at a time
 runsauce -c dev -t selfsigned -p m9 -b s -v 7 -r 10 -n 5
 ```